-Educators, community leaders, and students gathered on October 24, 2018, for the Spring FIRESummit hosted by the Kentucky Valley Educational Cooperative (KVEC).
+Educators, community leaders, and students gathered on October 24, 2018, for the Fall FIRESummit hosted by the Kentucky Valley Educational Cooperative (KVEC).
 The FIRESummit spotlights hard-working innovators in eastern Kentucky that go the extra mile to forge innovation in rural education!

 Over 10,000 participants joined in the Forging Innovation in Rural Education (FIRE) summit hosted by the 22 school districts of the Kentucky Valley Educational Cooperative (KVEC) in Pikeville.
 Over 800 persons attended the multi-district K-12 educational professional learning event while more than 9000 viewers, from 11 countries and for the first time ever, all 50 states tuned in to the live stream and engaged with presenters content on The Holler.